keepthrifty/keepthrifty.github.io/_challenges/2016-05-food/update-2.md

 We ended up dropping our spending on treats (which is typically ice cream from the local gas station) by getting popsicles as a part of our groceries.

-We still ate out more than we would ideally, but overall I'm pleased with how the month turned out.
+We still ate out more than we would ideally, but I'm pretty pleased with how the month turned out.

 So while I was a bit over/under on each of the categories, overall we ended up __beating our plan by $33__!